ethz-asl/moma/moma_controllers/moma_joint_velocity_controller/README.md

 At any point in time, the controller tries to attain the target velocity per joint, while:

 1. Respecting the global maximum velocity parameter
-2. Starting the deceleration process early enough before hitting joint limits using a constant acceleration model, with a definable safety margin
+2. Starting the deceleration process early enough before hitting joint limits using a constant deceleration model, with a definable safety margin
 3. Respecting the global maximum acceleration and deceleration parameters